At some point when I didn't yet think of myself as young or old, I fell in love with the moon.

-when I was old enough to think of them as 'children's books', I read Narnia and Alice in Wonderland.
-I discovered The Hitchhikers Guide to the Galaxy and Doctor Who. they each seeded a possibility in my awareness that if I paid enough attention... or happened upon the right place, the right time... or if I looked in just the right direction, I might suddenly find myself falling/stepping/stumbling/flailing into an adventure of wonder and magic.
+When I was old enough to think of them as 'children's books', I read Narnia and Alice in Wonderland and others.
+They each seeded a possibility in my awareness that if I paid enough attention... or somehow happened upon the right place and the right time... or if I looked in just the right direction, I might suddenly find myself falling/stepping/stumbling/flailing into an adventure of wonder, magic and unbelievable things.

-from then on, I was always looking for magic. trees and others would call me in.
+I began searching for those 'right' moments.
+Trees and others would call me in.
 I'd find small treasures under their branches; old coins, crystal glass, a smoothed piece of coal.
 I'd sit under the trees and write poems about them and the river and the wind.

-when I was old enough to travel across the ocean on my own, I began to meet plants in new ways again.
-I met herbalists who showed me how to make oils and balms and tinctures.
-I met plants who took the sting out of wasp bites and who soothed my hurting throat.
+When I was old enough to travel across the ocean on my own, my search continued.
+I met new plants and wondrous herbalists who showed me how to make oils and balms and tinctures.
+I met plants who took the sting out of wasp bites and soothed my throat.
 I met wildcrafters who showed me how to weave baskets and twine and those who reminded me how to spin fire into life.
-I fell into the magic! while I'd been searching so long for the magic, the magic had be quietly waiting for me to notice it.
+I fell into the magic!
+While I'd been searching so long for the magic, the magic had been quietly waiting, just for me to recognise it.

-when I followed the threads of the ways of the plants, thinking they would lead me directly to the mysterious castle of “I Know What I'm Doing With My Life”, they instead took me through vast deserts of “I Know Nothing” and into thick, brambling, frustrated forests of “What Am I Even Doing Here?!”, and down into the sinking swamps of “I Quit!”.
+So I followed the threads of the ways of the plants, thinking they would lead me directly to the mysterious castle of “I Know What I'm Going To Do With My Life”.
+They instead took me through vast deserts of “I Know Nothing” and into thick, brambling, frustrated forests of “What Am I Even Doing Here?!”, and down into the sinking swamps of “I Quit!”.

-but in the desert of knowing nothing, I sank into the infinite space between the stars and found the limits of my awe and the edges where I could lean and grow and be.
+But in the desert of I-Know-Nothing, I sank into the infinite space between the stars and found the limits of my awe and the edges where I could lean and grow and be.

-in the forests of What The Hell, the tangling thorns showed me to move with care. one thorn at a time. one step. then another. one breath. slow. with care.
+In the forests of What-The-Hell, the tangling thorns taught me to move with care; one thorn at a time.
+One step.
+Then another.
+One breath.
+Slow.
+With care.

-the threads are living, weaving memory and yonder. a current of magic, sparking my heels.
+The threads are living, still weaving and guiding my ways; a current of magic, sparking my heels.

 I fall in step with the moon, the rippling golden grass, the birds of spring and the smells summer rain.
 I let thunder run through me.
 I make medicine with plants and am learning to help other find their magical threads.